Regularity inheritance in pseudorandom graphs: Introduction

+Note that the bijumbledness requirement implicitly places a lower bound on $p$.
+It is necessary to insist on some vertices of $H$ not being in any triangles of $H$, but the number $c^{-1}p^{-6}\gamma^2n^{-1}$ comes from the requirements of Lemma~\ref{lem:twoside}, and improvement there would immediately improve this statement\footnote{As we discuss in Section~\ref{subsec:opt} below, we believe that one can improve Lemma~\ref{lem:twoside} in order to obtain $c^{-1}p^{-4}\gamma^2n^{-1}$ uncovered vertices.
+This is the best achievable using inheritance lemmas, but we are not sure whether the constructions giving a lower bound on inheritance lemmas can be modified to give a matching lower bound in this setting.} .
+This is a very general resilience result, covering for example Hamilton cycles, clique factors, and much more.
+Note that although a Hamilton cycle might not be $2$-colourable, in~\cite{ABET} a more complicated variant of the above statement is proved which allows occasional vertices to receive a $(k+1)$\textsuperscript{st} colour.

-\paragraph{\bf Counting Lemmas} The most obvious application of our results here is to prove stronger Counting Lemmas than those in~\cite{CFZ14}.
+\paragraph{\bf Counting Lemmas} The most obvious application of our inheritance lemmas is to prove stronger Counting Lemmas than those in~\cite{CFZ14}.
+The results we obtain are not much stronger than those in~\cite{CFZ14}, so we do not regard this as a main contribution of this paper.
+However we feel it is worth providing the stronger results for future use, and that the (rather different to that in~\cite{CFZ14}) approach we take is worth highlighting.

 Recall that for a dense graph $G$ and fixed $H$ the Counting Lemma provides matching upper and lower bounds on the number of copies of $H$ in $G$.
 By contrast, when $G$ is a subgraph of a sparse bijumbled graph $\Gamma$, we formulate two separate Counting Lemmas.
 The one-sided Counting Lemma gives only a lower bound on the number of copies of $H$ in $G$, while the two-sided Counting Lemma gives in addition a matching upper bound.\footnote{Somewhat confusingly, the terms one-sided/two-sided refer to completely different aspects in the one-sided/two-sided Counting Lemmas and the one-sided/two-sided Inheritance Lemmas.
 Both are standard terminology.} The motivation for formulating two separate lemmas is that for many graphs $H$, the bijumbledness requirement on $\Gamma$ to prove a one-sided Counting Lemma is significantly less than to prove a two-sided Counting Lemma, and for many applications the one-sided Counting Lemma suffices.

 The statements and proofs of our Counting Lemmas are quite technical, and we prefer to leave them as an Appendix to this paper.
 Comparison with the results of~\cite{CFZ14} is unfortunately also not straightforward, in part because the two-sided Counting Lemma in~\cite{CFZ14} actually provides better performance than the one-sided Counting Lemma there in some important cases, such as for cliques.
 Briefly, our one-sided Counting Lemma always performs at least as well as either of~\cite[Theorems 1.12 and 1.14]{CFZ14}, and in some cases our results are better.
 For example, if $H$ consists of $10$ copies of $K_3$ sharing a single vertex, then our one-sided Counting Lemma requires $(p,cp^3)$-jumbledness to lower bound the number of copies of $H$, whereas the results in~\cite{CFZ14} require $(p,cp^4)$-bijumbledness.
 Our two-sided Counting Lemma sometimes performs better than~\cite[Theorem 1.12]{CFZ14}.
 Again, for $10$ copies of $K_3$ sharing a vertex, we require $\big(p,cp^{10.5}\big)$-bijumbledness while~\cite{CFZ14} requires $\big(p,cp^{12}\big)$-bijumbledness.
 In general, our results perform better when there are vertices of exceptionally high degree.
 For many interesting graphs (such as $d$-regular graphs for any $d\ge 3$) the performance is identical.